denisecase/big-data-on-proxmox-ubuntu/README.md

   * After post-install restart, if it pauses with an sda notice, hit enter until it continues.
 It may take awhile.
   * Do not install VirtualBox Guest Addons on Ubuntu (incompatible with Proxmox)
 * After restart, login.
 Exit the wizards (or read and work through them).
 * Do not upgrade to Version 20, but accept updates for 18.
-Wait until the updates finish.
+* Wait until the updates finish.
+Restart.
+Login.
 * In the lower left of the Ubuntu desktop, click the nine dots.
 Scroll to second window if needed to find "Terminal".
-* Open a Terminal to begin installing software.
+* Click the "Terminal" app to begin installing software.
 (You should see a $ prompt.)
+Enter password as needed.
 * sudo apt-get update
 *	sudo apt install software-properties-common
 *	sudo apt update